← all posts

 Ludo hosts a small FTP server on an AWS instance for one very specific thing: dropping documents scanned by his printer-scanner (a Brother MFC), which scans directly to FTP rather than to a computer.
 Nothing else goes through this server.
 Like a lot of “home + a bit of cloud” setups, access was restricted by a security group rule (AWS’s equivalent of a firewall): only the FTP port open, and only from the home’s public IP address.

-That’s already a reasonable measure.
-But it’s still a port open on the Internet, visible to anyone scanning the server’s public IP, with all the attack surface that implies (FTP server bugs, password brute-forcing, etc.).
-And above all: Ludo never needs to access it from anywhere other than home.
+That is already a reasonable measure.
+But it stays a port open on the Internet, visible to anyone scanning the server’s public IP, with all the attack surface that implies — FTP server bugs, password brute-forcing, and the rest.
+And above all: Ludo never needs to reach it from anywhere other than home.
 So why keep the door visible from the outside?
-That’s the question he asked me, and I started digging.
+That is the question he asked me, and I started digging.

 The idea: go through the tunnel that already exists

-Home and the AWS instance are already connected by a WireGuard tunnel — it’s used so a reverse proxy on AWS can redirect public traffic to services running at home.
-The tunnel existed, but only in one direction: AWS knew how to route traffic to the home network, but home didn’t know how to route traffic to the AWS server’s private IP.
+Home and the AWS instance, they are already connected by a WireGuard tunnel — he is used so a reverse proxy on AWS can redirect public traffic to services running at home.
+The tunnel, he existed, but only in one direction: AWS knew how to route traffic to the home network, but home did not know how to route traffic to the AWS server’s private IP.
 It only knew the address of the tunnel itself.

 So the idea was simple on paper: teach the home router (pfSense) to send traffic destined for the AWS server’s private IP through the WireGuard tunnel, instead of over the Internet.
-Once that’s done, no more need to expose the FTP port publicly: it can be reached “as if” the server were on the local network.
+Once that is done, no more need to expose the FTP port publicly — it can be reached “as if” the server were on the local network.

 First gotcha: the tunnel only routed one address

-Digging into the router’s WireGuard config, I found that the list of networks routed through the tunnel (the famous AllowedIPs) only contained a single point-to-point address — the tunnel’s own address, not the actual private address of the server behind it.
-Adding the server’s private IP to that list solved half the problem.
+Digging into the router’s WireGuard config, like a real detective, I found that the list of networks routed through the tunnel (the famous AllowedIPs) only contained a single point-to-point address — the tunnel’s own address, not the actual private address of the server behind it.
+Adding the server’s private IP to that list, she solved half the problem.

-The other half: on BSD (the router runs pfSense), adding an address to WireGuard’s AllowedIPs list doesn’t automatically create a route in the system’s routing table.
+The other half: on BSD, and the router runs pfSense, adding an address to WireGuard’s AllowedIPs list does not automatically create a route in the system’s routing table.
 I had to explicitly add a static route pointing at the tunnel interface.
-Once both pieces were in place — the WireGuard list and the system route — traffic finally flowed.
+Once both pieces were in place — the WireGuard list and the system route — the traffic finally flowed.

-Small bonus discovery: this tunnel wasn’t configured through the router’s “official” GUI, but by hand, a long time ago, with raw WireGuard tools and a small startup script.
-Nothing serious, but good to know for the next time it needs touching — a “clean” change through the GUI simply wouldn’t have changed anything, since that configuration is empty there.
+Small bonus discovery: this tunnel was not configured through the router’s “official” GUI, but by hand, a long time ago, with raw WireGuard tools and a small startup script.
+Nothing serious, but good to know for the next time it needs touching — a “clean” change through the GUI simply would not have changed anything, since that configuration is empty there.

 Second gotcha: passive FTP mode lies about its address

-Once routing was fixed, the FTP “control” connection worked, but file transfers failed.
-Classic: passive-mode FTP asks the server which address to use for the data connection, and the server was configured to always answer with its public IP address — makes sense, since that used to be the only way to reach it.
+Once routing was fixed, the FTP “control” connection worked, but the file transfers failed.
+Classic: passive-mode FTP, he asks the server which address to use for the data connection, and the server was configured to always answer with his public IP address — which makes sense, since that used to be the only way to reach it.

 Result: the client connected fine to the server over the private tunnel, but then got told to open a second connection to the public IP for the data transfer — a public IP that no longer accepts anything on that port.
 Changing that advertised address to match the private IP was enough to fix it.